MDM: Cloud vs On-Premise, what should I choose ?

 The cost

 The biggest difference between the Cloud and the On-premise solution is the price.
-Indeed, at first sight, an on-premise solution could seem affordable but it is because you don’t see all the hidden costs that increase the price.
-Investing in internal servers does not only means to invest in the material but also on the implementation, the employees, the training, the maintenance costs…
+Indeed, an on-premise solution could seem affordable but it is investing in internal servers does not only means to invest in the material but also on the implementation, the employees, the training, the maintenance costs…

-Moreover, on-premise infrastructure requires trained employees, who are able to internally manage the on-premise solution without reaching out to the supplier.
-A big company which has a trained IT service and enough space, could think of having an on-premise solution, but most of the businesses do not have all those resources.
+Moreover, on-premise infrastructure requires trained employees, who are able to manage the solution without reaching out to the supplier.
+A big company with a trained IT service could think of having an on-premise solution, but most businesses do not have the resources.
 A small business for example, will not necessarily have qualified employees and time to train them.
 Also, they do not have enough time and money to spend on configuring and setting up the on-premise solution.
 In this case, the Cloud is more adapted as it avoids a huge loss of human, financial and time-consuming investments.

 Data security

 Even though some are reproaching the Cloud computing to be unsecured, data risk and ransomware attacks are not less likely to happen on an on-premise solution.
 Indeed, businesses which choose to internally manage their professional data should protect the servers from internal attacks, building intrusions, natural disasters, employees departures… With an internal infrastructure, once data are lost, there is no possible way to restore them, which is not the case for Cloud storage.
 Choosing cloud computing enables experts to secure as they know, the data.
 Indeed, data stored on Cloud are completely secured on encrypted servers which only the company-owned has access to.
-Even if an IT issue happens within the company building, as a material theft or damage, all the company data is safely secured in another building.
+Even if an issue happens within the company, as a material theft, all the company data is secured in another building.

 The flexibility